Dima-Kaddah/mern-CalculationApp/README.md

 # MERN stack Quiz Application :bulb:

 ## MERN Stack MathQuizApp is built with a collection of JavaScript based technologies from Client to Server to Database.
-This repository contains the code for a RESTful API that was built using the MEAN stack:
+This repository contains the code for a RESTful API and React frontend *Client* folder that was built using the MERN stack:

 - MongoDB
 - Express